-AT&T begins cracking down on unauthorized tethering useAlex Wagner - Deputy Managing Editor, News Desk
+AT&T begins cracking down on unauthorized tethering useAlex Wagner - Editorial Director of News and Content

 One of the things that folks who jailbreak or root their smartphones enjoy is the ability to tether their handsets for mobile broadband without having to pay extra fees that the carriers usually charge for the feature, but now AT&T is cracking down on the practice.
 AT&T spokesperson Seth Bloom has confirmed that the carrier is alerting users that are tethering without paying for it that they have three options going forward: stop tethering and keep their current data plan, call AT&T and move to an official tethering plan, or, if the customer takes no action by March 27th, ATT will add the tethering plan for them.
 Bloom explains that the company has decided to stop unauthorized tethering in an attempt to create "fairness for all of [their] customers."
 You can find an example of one of the letters that AT&T is sending these users below.